-Health & Behavioral Sciences Pathway
+Health & Behavioral Sciences

-General Planning Tips For Exploratory Pathway Students
+General Planning Tips For Exploratory Advising Students

 - The minimum eligibility requirements to study abroad are the completion of one semester on campus and a GPA of 2.5 or higher, so students can study abroad as early as winter break, spring break or summer of freshman year.
 Some programs may have additional eligibility requirements.

-- Schedule a meeting with your UAC advisor during your first semester at KU to discuss your exploratory pathway and identify specific courses and timing opportunities for your study abroad experience.
+- Schedule a meeting with your JAA advisor during your first semester at KU to discuss your exploratory pathway and identify specific courses and timing opportunities for your study abroad experience.
 You should also review the online advising resources for exploring majors.
 Continue your program research at the KU Study Abroad Info Center in Lippincott Hall.
 Study abroad peer advisors can help you to identify suitable study abroad options based upon the information you received from your advisor.

 - Many KU study abroad programs fulfill Core Goal 4.2, so you might consider reserving that for your time abroad.